Databricks Unity Catalog 101: A Complete Overview (2025)

 Step 2—Add Users and Assign Roles

-Check out this documentation for more information on managing Databricks users.
+Check out the official Databricks documentation for more information on managing Databricks users.

 Step 3—Set up Compute Resources for Running Queries and Creating Objects